bUnit-dev/bUnit/docs/site/index.md

 - Mock `IJSRuntime` and Blazor authentication and authorization
 - Perform snapshot testing

 bUnit builds on top of existing unit testing frameworks such as xUnit, NUnit, and MSTest, which [__AP: What does this 'which' refer to -- bUnit or xUnit et al?
-If the former, then would be better to say 'and' rather than 'which'.__] runs the Blazor components tests in just the same way as any normal unit test. bUnit runs a test in milliseconds, compared to browser-based UI tests, where a test usually takes seconds to run.
+If the former, then would be better to say 'and' rather than 'which'.__] runs [__AP: If the 'which' referred not to bUnit but to xUnit et al, then this 'runs' should be 'run'.__] the Blazor components tests in just the same way as any normal unit test. bUnit runs a test in milliseconds, compared to browser-based UI tests, where a test usually takes seconds to run.

 **Go to the [Documentation](xref:getting-started) pages to learn more.**